VIP Tires and Service: History

-Founded in 1958 by Thomas O. Auger of Lewiston, Maine, VIP Tires and Service is based in Auburn, Maine, the fifth (2018) largest city in the state.
-In September 2001, VIP was purchased by Quirk Tires and Service.
+Founded in 1958 by Thomas O. Auger of Lewiston, Maine, VIP Tires and Service is based in Auburn, Maine.
+In 2001, VIP was purchased by Quirk Tires and Service.
 Quirk Tires was founded by Edward S. Quirk in 1926 in Watertown, Massachusetts, and is one of the oldest tire dealers in the United States.
-VIP is now headed by John P. Quirk, Edward's grandson, who serves as President and CEO of the company.
+VIP was headed by John P. Quirk, Edward's grandson, who served as president and CEO of the company.
+In 2018, Quirk was named "Independent Tire Dealer of the Year" by Modern Tire Dealer.
+As of 2026, he is VIP's executive chairman.